Expected area of the star hull of planar Brownian motion and bridge: Introduction and main results

 \item We have the equality in distribution $R^{\mathrm{BB}}\stackrel{d}{=} \frac{1}{2}|Z|$, where $Z$ is a standard normal random variable.
 Consequently, $R^{\mathrm{BB}}$ has the half-normal distribution with density and fractional moments given by

 \end{enumerate} \end{theorem}

 \begin{remark} In principle, the interpretation of $T_1$ as the exit time from a degenerate wedge mentioned in Remark \ref{rem:one_fourth} should allow for the calculation of moments of $R^{\mathrm{BM}}$ via the Gauss--Laplace transform for the wedge exit time found in \cite[Proposition 1.1]{cone_exit}.
-However, this approach requires repeated differentiation of the Gauss--Laplace transform which seems difficult to carry out in practice. \end{remark}
+However, using this approach without going through the ordinary Laplace transform as we do, would require repeated differentiation which seems difficult to carry out in practice. \end{remark}